Shuttl-Tech/drone-autoscaler/README.md

 ## Usage
 ### Setup
 This app assumes that your Drone agent cluster is managed by an AWS Autoscaling Group.
+The AMI used by this group must already contain configuration to launch a Drone agent upon startup.

 ### Configuration
 The app's behaviour can be configured using various parameters